punctualabstract/titlenova-api-docs/auth/roles.rst

 Roles are defined and associated to users which allows the ACL feature of the API to evaluate whether or not the user has permission to access or modify the requested resource.
 Users can be assigned multiple roles.
-Also, roles can have parent roles, in which case they inherit the permissions of their parent role.
+Also, a role can have a parent role, in which case they inherit the permissions of their parent role.

 List Roles